 What is the Donor Journey?

-Your donors are one of your most important assets.
+Remember, your donors are one of your organization’s most important assets.
 They provide you with the essential funding needed to continue your meaningful work and serve your community.
-It makes sense that you do everything you can to not only recruit donors but also retain them.
-This is where the donor journey begins.
+It makes sense that you do everything you can to recruit and retain them, and that starts with understanding their journey with your nonprofit.

 The Elements of the Donor Journey

 What makes up the donor journey?
-This will differ depending on your organization and your supporters, but it will likely follow these elements regardless of your unique situation: Awareness, research, decision, appreciation, and repetition.
+Each stage may differ slightly depending on your organization and your supporters, but the donor journey will likely follow these elements regardless of your unique situation: Awareness, research, decision, appreciation, and repetition.

 Donor Journey Step 1: Awareness

-This is the very step of the donor journey.
-Whether it’s through your website, a post from a friend on social media, or just word of mouth, this is the moment that the prospect becomes aware of your organization and mission.
+This is the very first step of the donor journey.
+Whether it’s through your website, a post from a friend on social media, or word of mouth, this is the moment that the prospect becomes aware of your organization and mission.

 Without awareness, the donor journey never begins.
-How can you raise awareness and increase the chance of new supporters?
-Here are some tips:
+To raise awareness and increase the likelihood of new supporters, follow these tips:

 - Actively use your social media channels to give updates on your mission.